-The primary reason I spent most of my life poor and I was bad with money is because I grew up in poverty.
+The primary reason I spent most of my life poor and bad with money is because I grew up in poverty.

 Growing up in poverty is tough.

-Everyone talks about the crime and violence that you have to survive in an environment like that, but they often fail to mention something that makes a tremendous difference in your quality of life.
+Everyone talks about surviving in an environment with crime and violence, but they often fail to mention something that makes a tremendous difference in your quality of life.

 I’m from the ghetto and in the ghetto, everyone is broke.